Executive Summary

 Kubernetes is the leading container orchestration platform, enabling organizations to efficiently deploy, manage, and scale applications.
 Talos Linux brings simplicity and security to bare-metal and edge Kubernetes making infrastructures secure by default, easier to use, and more reliable to operate.

 This architecture document provides a blueprint for deploying a standard Kubernetes cluster using Talos Linux, outlining best practices for management, security, high availability, and disaster recovery to deliver a scalable and resilient platform for cloud native applications.
-While there are many options for deploying functions in Kubernetes, this is our recommended architecture.
+While there are many options for deploying Kubernetes, this is our recommended architecture.

 Technology Overview